tschikarski/shibboleth/Documentation/Debugging/Index.rst

 Double check that the user is not authenticated.
 Reload the browser.

-Check, if the user is newer logged in or if it is logged out immediately after login.
+Note that you might actually have a successful login followed by an immediate logout.
+Skimming through the log will tell you the difference.

-Successful logins show up in the devlog by entries from "TYPO3\CMS\Core\Authentication\AbstractUserAuthentication" containing the word "authenticated".
+Successful logins show up in the devlog by entries from ``TYPO3\CMS\Core\Authentication\AbstractUserAuthentication`` containing the word "authenticated".

 Look up the user in the database and check for inconsistencies in the field values.
-You might want to create a local user and compare the Shibboleth user record.
+You might want to create a functional local user and compare it to the Shibboleth user record.

 For frontend users, again make sure there is at least one user group assigned.

+If all this fails, sleep one night and try again.

 .. toctree::
     :maxdepth: 2